dfpeterson/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-The interval with them highest average steps
+The interval with the highest average steps

 ```r